31 August 2020

-Having recently announced several new data center contract wins in the Middle East, growing the value of its active projects to over US$500 million, Riyadh-based Linesight is now preparing for an influx of new data center contracts in the fastest-growing cloud adoption market in the region.
+Having recently announced several new data centre contract wins in the Middle East, growing the value of its active projects to over US$500 million, Riyadh-based Linesight is now preparing for an influx of new data centre contracts in the fastest-growing cloud adoption market in the region.

 Ciaran McCormack, Regional Director for Linesight Middle East, said:

-“An increase in demand for managed services, such as cloud computing and IoT, will be central to digital transformation across Saudi Arabia’s society, government, and economy.
-This is expected to provide a catalyst for the growth of the country’s data center pipeline.
-With our expertise in cost estimation, project management, benchmarking and strategy implementation, we plan on increasing our capacity for managing data center projects across the Kingdom.”
+“An increase in demand for managed services, such as cloud computing and IoT, will be central to the digital transformation across Saudi Arabia’s society, government, and economy.
+This is expected to provide a catalyst for the growth of the country’s data centre pipeline.
+With our expertise in cost estimation, project management, benchmarking and strategy implementation, we plan on increasing our capacity for managing data centre projects across the Kingdom.”

 Meanwhile, the growing volume of big data generated each year in the country is primarily driven by the implementation of a new ICT strategy; an expanded rollout of fixed broadband, fibre and 5G; the adoption of smart city initiatives, and advances in technology, e-government and e-commerce.

-The Kingdom’s burgeoning tourism sector is also increasing demand, a result of the iconic, multibillion dollar giga-projects announced as part of Saudi Vision 2030, such as the entertainment city of Qiddiya, the Red Sea Project, and the NEOM smart city and tourist destination, all requiring high levels of digitalization.
+The Kingdom’s burgeoning tourism sector is also increasing demand, a result of the iconic, multibillion dollar giga-projects announced as part of Saudi Vision 2030 such as the entertainment city of Qiddiya, the Red Sea Project, and the NEOM smart city and tourist destination, all requiring high levels of digitalisation.

-“This, in turn, is spurring the demand for servers, cables, networking equipment, storage space, and physical server racks and chassis, thus driving the market for the data center infrastructure and capacity in the short to medium term.
-Our reputation and experience as the 'go-to' consultants for project and cost management of data centres in the GCC with a capital value of over US$1.5 billion, puts us in a good position to capitalize and contribute to Saudi Arabia's plans to rethink it's data center strategy and architecture, driving demand for local clouds."
+“This, in turn, is spurring the demand for servers, cables, networking equipment, storage space, and physical server racks and chassis, thus driving the market for the data centre infrastructure and capacity in the short to medium term.
+Our reputation and experience as the 'go-to' consultants for project and cost management of data centres in the GCC with a capital value of over US$1.5 billion, puts us in a good position to capitalise and contribute to Saudi Arabia's plans to rethink it's data centre strategy and architecture, driving demand for local clouds."